Mutual Self-Help Housing

 - Develop lasting relationships by partnering with other owner/builders to build your home and their homes.

 We use the following guidelines to evaluate each application but additional factors may influence your eligibility.
 Please contact Program Manager, Morgan Marks at email@example.com or 406-2014-7314 to discuss your individual circumstances.

 Helena Area Habitat is currently building homes in the Craftsman Village neighborhood of Mountain View Meadows off of Highway 12 between Helena and East Helena on the hillside above the new Blue Cross Blue Shield headquarters.
 Read more about the vision for Mountain View Meadows and the Mountain View City Park here.
 The Craftsman Village neighborhood at Mountain View Meadows is made up of modestly-sized, quality-built homes in a walkable community with beautiful shared open space.

 - Skills: No construction or carpentry skills are needed.
-We will teach you everything you need to know.
-The families and individuals will be guided through the construction process by Habitat’s competent construction staff.
+Habitat will teach you everything you need to know!
+The owner/builders in the build group will be guided through the construction process by Habitat’s competent construction staff.

 - Lewis and Clark County:

 - Billings, MT HUD Metro FMR Area (Used for Carbon County):